- Admissions and Records

 Established in 1983, The Ventura College Foundation provides financial support to the students and the programs of Ventura College.

-The Foundation’s signature programs include scholarship and textbook support through the Lending Library and Reserve Collection.
+The Foundation’s signature programs include the VC Promise, scholarships, and textbook support through the Lending Library and Reserve Collection.
 Through this support, the Ventura College Foundation transforms students' lives through education by providing innovative and vital resources and financial support.
 The Foundation collaborates with Ventura College to enhance human potential, civic engagement, careers, and academic success of students enabling their effective impact and legacy on the college, local workforce, and our community.

-Student activities allow students to develop leadership and life skills that complement their academic growth.
-Through their participation in student government and clubs, students will hone their skills in self advocacy and personal accountability, and will participate in the college’s shared governance process.
+The Student Activities Office is a central hub at Ventura College comprised of resources and collaborations that allow students to develop leadership and life skills that complement their academic growth.
+Through their participation in the Associated Students of Ventura College and various student organizations in the Inter Club Council, students will hone their skills in self-advocacy, personal accountability, participate in the college’s shared governance process, and most importantly foster a sense of community.

 Student Health Center